chitransh1998/SARAL/README.md

 ![GitHub Logo](https://github.com/chitransh1998/SARAL/blob/main/QMS.png?raw=true)
 *Home Quarantine Management Dashboard*

+**Solution**
-**Details** Ground level workers or Sahiyas present in every village of the district were assigned the job of monitoring the health status and home quarantine of the migrants.
-But , there was no mechanism to check whether the Sahiyas were actually going to check all these migrants on a daily basis to ensure their home quarantine.
-We have more than 700 villages and 10-15000 people to monitor.
+- Ground level workers or Sahiyas present in every village of the district were assigned the job of monitoring the health status and home quarantine of the migrants.
+But,there was no mechanism to check whether the Sahiyas were actually going to check all these migrants on a daily basis to ensure their home quarantine.
+- We have more than 700 villages and 10-15000 people to monitor.
 So, we digitalized the process.
 We already had the contact details of the migrants so we provided them a pre filled web page with the names and lists of these migrants already written there.
 We also sent an OTP to all these migrants, then we instructed the Sahiya to write the OTP and enter it on our webpage beside the correct name.
-If the OTP is correct then they will automatically get a “Correct” message and “Wrong OTP” if the OTP is wrong.
+- If the OTP is correct then they will automatically get a “Correct” message and “Wrong OTP” if the OTP is wrong.
 This ensured that the Sahiya actually went and checked on that person and this helped the administration strengthen its network on the ground level.
 Initially, there were low percentages of OTPs verified which helped the admin strict its vigil on such parts.

 ## KAAMGAAR – Skill Mapping and Employment portal for Migrants